Patch-wise localization with Chern-Simons forms in five dimensional supergravity: Examples

 where we have used that $C^{IJK}\V_I\,\V_J\,\V_K$ equals $\frac29\,\ell^{-3}$ as per \eqref{AdS_radius_symmetric}.
 There is also a non-linear constraint among the charges that generalizes \eqref{BH_nonlinear_constraint}, which we will not transcribe here but can be easily derived from \eqref{BH_polynomial2} by imposing $p_0\,p_3\,=\,p_1\,p_2$.

 \paragraph{Thermodynamics of black holes with squashed boundary.}

-Let us now consider asymptotically-locally-AdS black holes a squashed $S^3$ at the boundary, whose known solutions have been found, numerically, in \cite{Cassani:2018mlh,Bombini:2019jhp}\footnote{Note that the solutions discussed in those papers are extremal (instead of complex deformations away from extremality at finite $\beta$).
-In practice, this means that one can only compute their BPS entropy, and not their on-shell actions.}.
+Let us now consider asymptotically-locally-AdS black holes with a squashed $S^3$ at the boundary, whose known extremal solutions have been found, numerically, in \cite{Cassani:2018mlh,Bombini:2019jhp}.
 As discussed at the end of section \ref{Quantum statistical relation}, the extremization principle that computes the entropy and constraint among the charges of solutions with squashed boundary takes the same form, up to replacing the electric charges $Q_I$ with the Page electric charges $Q_I^{\text{Page}}$.
 The functional is then

 and its extremization leads to the entropy